bsempir0x65/CTF_Writeups/Asis_Qualifier_CTF_2021/README.md

 # Disclaimer

 This time we faced our first CTF which was a qualifier to find the top teams in da worldz.
-We know that it would be tuff and it was tuff.
-We only managed to crack one challenge and we were not even sure if we did it right, so happy to see other solutions also
+We know that it would be tough and it was tough.
+We only managed to crack one challenge and we were not even sure if we did it right, so we are looking forward to see other solutions as well.

 # Factory